Nigeria releases 25 children cleared of suspected ties with Boko Haram: UNICEF

-Nigeria has fought an insurgency by militant Islamist group Boko Haram in northeastern states that has killed more than 30,000 people over the past decade.
-It is not clear how many children in total have been drawn into armed groups, including Boko Haram, or how they have been recruited, Reuters.com reported.
+Nigeria has fought an insurgency by militant group Boko Haram in northeastern states that has killed more than 30,000 people over the past decade.
+It is not clear how many children in total have been drawn into armed groups, including Boko Haram, or how they have been recruited.

-UNICEF said 23 boys and two girls were released by the army and handed to authorities in Borno, the state worst affected by the insurgency.
+UNICEF said 23 boys and two girls were released by the army and handed to authorities in Borno, the state worst affected by the insurgency, Presstv Reported.

-“These are children taken away from their families and communities, deprived of their childhood, education, health-care, and of the chance to grow up in a safe and enabling environment,” said UNICEF Nigeria Acting Representative Pernille Ironside.

 The children would be given access to medical support, education and vocational training, the agency said.